How To Make Decisions That Are In Alignment With Your Highest Self

 6. Be present and look for signs.

 For example, I was recently trying to decide whether my "soul twin" Dennis and I should lead a writing workshop in Peru.
 I didn’t want to leave my daughter behind.
 He had some other commitments.
 But we had put money down on reserving a space, and we only had 24 hours to get our money back.
 So we remembered to surrender the decision, ask for help, and watch for signs.
-About 15 minutes after we made our offering of the workshop to the Divine, I was in an airport, and I walked into a coffee shop where a big sign literally read, “Say yes to Peru.”
+About 15 minutes after we made our offering of the workshop to the Divine, I walked into a coffee shop where a big sign literally read, “Say yes to Peru.”
 I’m not kidding!
 They were sampling new Peruvian coffee.
-Within the next 24 hours, I got three “YES” signs.
+Within the next 24 hours, I got three “yes” signs.
 Dennis got two.
-So we’re teaching the writing workshop in Peru in August, and we feel certain that this is the decision our souls helped us make.
+So yeah, we’re going to be teaching that workshop.

 7. Trust your intuition

-Intuition comes in many ways.
-Some people just know.
-Some people get visions.
-Some people hear a little voice in their ear.
-Intuition has a flavor to it, and you start recognizing it.
-Like, “Wow, this tastes like mint.”
+Intuition hits us in a few different ways.
+Some people just know (claircognizance).
+Some people get visions (clairvoyance).
+Some people hear a little voice in their ear (clairaudience).
 Once you learn how intuition shows up for you, and once you’ve started collecting evidence that things go well when you follow your intuition, you’ll recognize it more easily and trust it more.
-(Not sure how to strengthen your intuition?
-Start here.)

 8. Pay attention to what your body is telling you.